schrodingersbox/status_cat/README.md

 ## TODO

-* Extensible statuses

-* Add memory checker with externally configurable limit

 * Status controller / view / helper
 * Red/green for cell based on pass/fail - no css for email friendliness
 * Status mailer

 * Rake task to run status checks and output to console
 * Rake task to run status checks and email on failure, suitable for crons

+* Add memory checker with externally configurable limit

 * Write RDoc
   * General checker concept